 #4.
 Link Building:

 With mobile friendly website design when someone links to your main site he apparently links to the mobile version of the website as well.
 A visitor can easily connect to the main web page from the mobile version website by just clicking on the link which would be provided by the mobile website version.
-The actually helps (in your SEO) to flow all the link juice to one URL and also provides a brilliant user experience to every visitor.
+The actually helps (in your search engine optimization) to flow all the link juice to one URL and also provides a brilliant user experience to every visitor.

 #5.
 Local Search: